aiphaqua/EsoralPrint/README.md

 <!-- badges: end -->

-Operating on a true single-sample basis, EsoralPrint provides a plug-and-play, molecular malignancy gradient for squamous cell carcinoma of the upper aerodigestive tract that does not require standardized processing protocols or controls.
+Operating on a true single-sample basis, EsoralPrint provides a plug-and-play, molecular malignancy gradient for upper aerodigestive tract squamous cell carcinomas (SCCs) that does not require standardized processing protocols or inter-sample quality controls.

 ## Installation